007revad/Synology_SHR_switch/README.md

 - Allows you to switch between SHR and RAID Groups.
 - The script backs up the original settings so it can restore them later if needed.

+Note: RAID Groups only support RAID 5, RAID 6 and RAID F1

 ## Download the script

 1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Synology_SHR_Switch/releases